Nervosys/Botnix/docs/README.md

 ## Syntax

-As per [RFC 0072](https://github.com/NixOS/rfcs/pull/72), all new documentation content should be written in [CommonMark](https://commonmark.org/) Markdown dialect.
+As per [RFC 0072](https://github.com/Botnix/rfcs/pull/72), all new documentation content should be written in [CommonMark](https://commonmark.org/) Markdown dialect.

-Additional syntax extensions are available, all of which can be used in NixOS option documentation.
+Additional syntax extensions are available, all of which can be used in Botnix option documentation.
 The following extensions are currently used:

 #### Tables